holochain/clutter/README.md

  - [x] Follow someone (by specified handle)
  - [x] Unfollow someone
  - [x] View post stream of people you follow sorted by time
+ - [x] Provide React/Redux UI
+ - [x] Implement Cypress and Storybook UI testing
- - [x] Detect #hashtags in post text
+ - [ ] Detect #hashtags in post text
- - [x] Create hashtag anchors if they don't exist
+ - [ ] Create hashtag anchors if they don't exist
- - [x] Link from hashtag anchor to posts with that hashtag
+ - [ ] Link from hashtag anchor to posts with that hashtag
- - [x] Show posts which have a particular hashtag
+ - [ ] Show posts which have a particular hashtag
- - [x] Mark posts as a favorite :star:
+ - [ ] Mark posts as a favorite :star:
- - [x] Link favorited posts from a user/handle
+ - [ ] Link favorited posts from a user/handle
  - [ ] Show someone's :star: favorited posts
  - [ ] Edit a previous post **(partially implemented)**
  - [ ] Refollow someone previously unfollowed **(partially implemented - Have to fix put/del/put links sequence)**